Internal Medicine Billing Services in Colorado

 Why Colorado Internal Medicine Practices Need Specialized Billing

-Colorado's healthcare market includes 16,000+ physicians, and internal medicine practices here face a payer market dominated by Anthem Blue Cross Blue Shield on the commercial side and Health First Colorado on the public payer side.
-Medicare claims are processed through Novitas Solutions, which applies its own Local Coverage Determinations that directly affect internal medicine procedure coverage and medical necessity requirements.
+Colorado's healthcare market includes 16,000+ physicians, and internal medicine practices here face a payer market dominated by Anthem Blue Cross Blue Shield of Colorado on the commercial side and Health First Colorado (the state's Medicaid program brand) on the public payer side.
+Medicare claims are processed through Novitas Solutions (Jurisdiction H), which applies its own Local Coverage Determinations that directly affect internal medicine procedure coverage and medical necessity requirements.
 Generic billing teams without CO specific knowledge leave revenue on the table.

 Internal Medicine billing itself is complex.
 Internal medicine billing involves high-volume office visits with complex medical decision making.
 Internists manage multiple chronic conditions simultaneously, which often supports higher E/M levels than what's coded.
 The 2021 E/M guideline changes significantly impacted how internal medicine visits are valued, and many practices haven't fully adapted their documentation and coding to capture the higher reimbursement they deserve.
-When you combine this coding complexity with Colorado's specific payer rules, authorization requirements, and 3 Health First Colorado managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving internal medicine practices from Denver to Boulder and across Colorado.
+When you combine this coding complexity with Colorado's specific payer rules, authorization requirements, and 6 Health First Colorado (the state's Medicaid program brand) managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving internal medicine practices from Denver to Lakewood and across Colorado.

 Code